Skip to main content

 20 mentions Positive Neutral Negative

-The graphics of the game are primarily simplistic 2D sprites that some players find lackluster and reminiscent of retro aesthetics, which may detract from the overall experience, especially for a 2025 PC title.
+The graphics of the game are primarily simplistic 2D sprites that some players find lackluster and reminiscent of retro aesthetics, which may detract from the overall experience, especially in a 2025 PC gaming context.
 While there are options to adjust resolution, they do little to enhance the visual quality, and many users note that the game lacks original assets, with the most appealing visuals being the planets.
 Despite these shortcomings, some players appreciate the clarity of the 2D art in gameplay and the recent graphical updates that have improved the overall look and feel.

 • “Now is an especially good time to buy, seeing as there was just a big content update as well as a superb graphical update which really improves the overall look and feel of the game.”